 The certificate helps students to gain a comprehensive, interdisciplinary, and cross-national understanding of Asia.
 While the BUCSA is housed in the Frederick S. Pardee School of Global Studies, graduate students in any of BU’s schools can earn a Graduate Certificate in Asian Studies.

 A list of pre-approved courses can be found on the certificate program’s website.

-- Complete at least 16 credits of coursework (four standard courses) in courses primarily focused on Asia, with a minimum grade of B in each course.
+- Successfully complete at least 16 credit hours of coursework in courses primarily focused on Asia, with a minimum grade of B in each course.

-- Concentration requirement: At least three of the four courses must focus on a subregional or substantive area (e.g., East Asia, Southeast Asia, South Asia, Central Asia; comparative government, cultural/archaeological preservation, Buddhism).
+- Concentration requirement: At least 12 of the 16 credits must focus on a subregional or substantive area (e.g., East Asia, Southeast Asia, South Asia, Central Asia; comparative government, cultural/archaeological preservation, Buddhism).

-- Courses must be chosen from at least two departments or schools.
+- Include courses from at least two departments or schools.

-- No more than 4 credits can be in directed study or research, except with written permission of the Director of BUCSA.
+- Include no more than 4 credit hours of coursework in directed study or research, except with written permission of the director of BUCSA.

-- Students must complete a piece of significant independent work such as an MA or MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars.
+- Complete a significant piece of research such as an MA or MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars, on Asia.